 By David Norman of Easy Tiger

 As sourdough baking went viral in the beginning of the pandemic lockdown, Easy Tiger sold thousands of sourdough starter kits, countless pounds of flour and gave recipes and advice to many home bakers.
 They were not alone, as bakers across the world offered recipes, methods and tips for baking with sourdough.
-Because there are myriad of ways to make and bake with sourdough starter and no definitive “right” way, David will present some key variables that a baker can manipulate to create different flavors in their sourdough bread and make it their own.
-There will be starter feeding demonstrations, tips on mixing and kneading the dough and samples to taste.
+Because there are myriad ways to make and bake with sourdough starter and no definitive “right” way, David will present some key variables that a baker can manipulate to create different flavors in their sourdough bread and make it their own.
+There will be starter feeding demonstrations and tips on mixing and kneading the dough.
 Register for a free ticket here.

 By Alfred Francese of Emmer & Rye

 At Emmer and Rye they produce all their vinegar for cooking in the restaurant.
 They use a combination of enzymes, yeast and bacteria to create their product.
 They never pasteurize during the process which ends up creating unique flavor profiles based on the base ingredients they use, and the climate during each season.
 This vinegar is packed with flavor but also contains probiotics, and b vitamins.
 During Alfred’s workshop he will discuss how he produces vinegar, what inspires him to choose which ingredients he uses and different cooking applications.
 We will also be hearing from one of the producers they partner with, Westfold Farms, and how they incorporate Emmer & Rye’s vinegar into their chickens’ diets.
 Register for a free ticket here.